How To Add A Link Section To WordPress

 (Default link category name is ‘blogroll’)

-Consider changing the default link category name to something your visitors will understand
+we recommend changing the default link category name to something better suited to your business

-To edit the default category name, hover your mouse over the category name and click on Quick Edit
+To change the default category name, hover your mouse over the category name and click on Quick Edit

 Quick Edit

-Change both the Name and the Slug with a new category name, then click on Update Link Category
+Change both the Name and the Slug with a new category name (remember to keep the slug in lowercase letters and replace all spaces with a hyphen), and click on the Update link Category button …

 Update Link Category

-In our example, we’ve replaced the link category ‘Blogroll’ with a more suitable name (e.g. ‘Recommended’).
+Replace the category ‘Blogroll’ with a more suitable name (e.g. ‘Recommended’, ‘XYZ Products’ etc).

 You can add/edit your category description